HiDefTextiles/HiDefKnits/README.md

 sleeves silhouettes, collars, bind-off techniques, etc.).

-The most straightforward approach of funding would be selling of our branded merchandise, i.e., selling patterns of garment design with HiDef Knits software on Ravelry.
+The most straightforward approach of funding would be selling of our branded merchandise, i.e., selling auto-generated patterns of garment design with HiDef Knits software on Ravelry.
+The auto-generated patterns are part of the cooperation research agreement with University of Iceland (cf. [enclosed](RANNIS/coop_UI.pdf) letter of intent).

 Another means of revenue, would be to offer commercial technical support contracts and services.
 In that case, professional business (e.g. knitting magazine publishers)